Gaiwecoor/augurbot/README.md

 All of the following methods are chainable:

 ### Clockwork
 The function passed to the `.setClockwork()` method should return an interval which will continue to run in the background.
 The interval is cleared and reloaded when the module is reloaded.
+Note that the clockwork function is run *after* the intialization function.
 ```
 Module.setClockwork(function(bot) {
   return setInterval();